rochars/endianness/README.md

 ## Distribution
 This library is implemented as a ES6 module and also distributed as a CommonJS module, UMD module and a compiled script for browsers.
 If your system does not pick one automatically for you, you can pick one in the **dist/** folder.
 - The CommonJS is the one used by Node.
 It is served in the "main" field of this library's package.json
-- The UMD module is compatible with Node, AMD and brosers.
+- The UMD module is compatible with Node, AMD and browsers.
 It is served in the "browser" field.
 - The compiled dist is browser-only and should be the one served by CDNs.
-- The "module" field points to "./main.js" and should be the default entry point.
+- The "module" field points to "./index.js" and should be the default entry point.

-If you are using a module bundler to compile a module that depends on **endianness** you might need to specify what is the correct entry point, as some bundlers will assume "browser".
+If you are using a module bundler to compile a module that depends on **endianness** you might need to specify what is the correct entry point as some bundlers will assume "browser".
 In general, you should point to "module".

 ### webpack example:
 ```javascript